 Benefits of Tripe for Dogs

-Tripe can do a lot of good for your pet’s health, particularly if it is raw green tripe.
+Tripe can do a lot of good for your pet’s health, from book tripe to honeycomb tripe, there are many different types.
+However, raw green tripe is the most beneficial.
 However, not everyone is able to go to a local butcher and get fresh raw green tripe (or wants to deal with the mess).
 Quality, low-heat processed canned varieties should still provide many of the same benefits as raw green tripe, although some heat-sensitive contents, such as probiotics and digestive enzymes, may be lost.

 Tripe for Weight Gain or Illness Recovery